rsnitsch/vhs-deshaker/README.md

 since many devices do not support H.264 with YUV 4:4:4.

 For details on how to use ffmpeg to mux audio/video streams you can read this StackOverflow post: https://stackoverflow.com/a/12943003/623685

+### Pipe video data to ffmpeg directly

+Raw video output to stdout can be enabled by specifying `stdout` as output file.
+You can use this to pipe the raw video data directly to ffmpeg.

+Example:

+    vhs-deshaker input.avi stdout | ffmpeg -f rawvideo -c:v rawvideo -s 720x564 -pix_fmt bgr24 -r 50 -i pipe: -pix_fmt yuv420p deshaked.mp4

+Advantages:

+- You do not have to keep around an intermediate video file that is extremely large due to the lossless HuffYUV codec.
+- You can deshake and merge the audio stream from the original input file in a single step (not shown in the above example).

+Caveats:

+- You have to specify the correct video resolution in the call to ffmpeg (e.g. `-s 720x564`).
+- You have to specify the framerate in the call to ffmpeg (e.g. `-r 50`).

 ## Build instructions